ACHIEVE A PERSONAL BEST IN YOUR CAREER

 The global sports and exercise sector is a booming multibillion-pound industry.
 As this thriving sector expands, exciting new opportunities are opening up in the fields of sports science and sports medicine.

-If you have the drive to succeed, our online MSc will help you to turn your passion for sport and exercise science into the knowledge and experience you need to take your career to the next level.
-This online taught MSc in Sports Science is designed to provide you with an advanced, research-led programme of study in sport and exercise science and medicine.
+If you have the drive to succeed, our online PgDip will help you to turn your passion for sport and exercise science into the knowledge and experience you need to take your career to the next level.
+This online taught postgraduate diploma in Sports Science is designed to provide you with an advanced, research-led programme of study in sport and exercise science and medicine.

 A key strength of this programme is its flexibility, which enables you to specialise in physical activity and health, sports performance, or sports medicine.
 You will have access to a number of guest lecture staff providing interactive sessions in their specialist fields.

-You'll also benefit from the university's close links with various regional and national sporting bodies and professional clubs.
-There are occasionally opportunities for internships for some students, instead of a research project.
+You will also benefit from the universitys close links with various regional and national sporting bodies and professional clubs.

-With our MSc, youll be perfectly positioned to study performance and health aspects of sport and exercise science, from the whole body to the molecular level.
+With our postgraduate diploma, youll be perfectly positioned to study performance and health aspects of sport and exercise science, from the whole body to the molecular level.

-- Review evidence from scientific literature covering sport and exercise science & medicine
+- Review evidence from scientific literature covering sport and exercise science and medicine

 - Apply the knowledge you learn from the programme to novel concepts and situations